 A review of over-the-counter pain medication

-Keywords: pain, over-the-counter analgesics
+Keywords: over-the-counter pain medication

 By submitting manuscripts to SAPA, authors of original articles are assigning copyright to the Publisher, Medpharm Publications (Pty) Ltd, unless otherwise specified.
 Authors may use their own work after publication without written permission, provided they acknowledge the original source.
 Individuals and academic institutions may freely copy and distribute articles published in SAPA for educational and research purposes without obtaining permission.